crcn/tandem-old/packages/vscode-tandem-extension/README.md

 Enough tooling where documentation is somewhat unnecessary for paperclip

-TODOS:

-- PING dev server until there's a connection
-- Do NOT require tandem.config.js.
-Config should be provided in extension.
+#### TODOS

+- /workspace/:hash endpoing (hash is CWD)
 - "Open component in tandem" command
-- Source of truth needs to be vscode
-- "Edit visually" button when viewing paperclip files
+- "Edit file visually" button for PC files
-  - Should Tandem electron app
+  - [ ] should open new artboard in Tandem
+  - [ ] should highlight artboard if already open